The other day, the SCSI harddisk in the IBM PS/2 P75 failed – just after I had done a fresh install of PCDOS, Windows 3.11 and OS/2 Warp.

 Being a full blown RPi, the solution is pretty flexible, it allows for adding new disk images via FTP while in use, it has a web based UI to configure and store different SCSI setups and it has an active developer community around it.

-Speed is another issue – with the SCSI protocol being emulated in software, it is not really fast, at least not on the RPi 2 I’m using it with.
-The narrow SCSI bus would naturally limit throughput at some point, making it less interesting as a main hard-disk replacement for fast computers.
+Speed is another issue – with the SCSI protocol being emulated in software, it is not really fast, at least not on the RPi 3b+ I’m using it with where I’m getting peak write rates of 0.63 MB/s and read rates of 1.0 MB/s – this might look better with a Pi4.
+At some point, the narrow SCSI bus would naturally limit throughput, making it less interesting as a main hard-disk replacement for faster computers.

 While testing the RASCSI, I found it and the BlueSCSI being incompatible to a point where neither would be accessible from the target computer.
 I haven’t found out which of the two devices doesn’t play nicely on the SCSI chain, however the issues with multiple ghost LUNs with the BlueSCSI point to that direction.